-Psoriatic arthritis is an inflammatory arthritis characterized by a particular type of swelling of the skin (psoriasis) and joints.
+Psoriatic arthritis is an inflammatory arthritis characterised by a particular type of swelling of your skin (psoriasis) and joints.

 Psoriatic arthritis is an inflammatory disorder that occurs when your body’s immune system, which normally fights harmful organisms such as viruses and bacteria, begins to attack healthy cells and tissue.
 The abnormal immune response causes inflammation in your joints as well as the overproduction of skin cells.

 - Psoriatic arthritis is caused by an abnormal immune response.

 - Between one and two in every five people with psoriasis will develop psoriatic arthritis.

 - It usually develops within 10 years of psoriasis being diagnosed, although some people may experience problems with their joints before they notice any symptoms affecting their skin.

 - The main symptoms include joint pain and swelling, scaly patches on areas of skin and thickening or pitting of the fingernails and toenails.